Skip to main content

 Founding Member

-Diane Kahn brings more than two decades of leadership and experience as a teacher and a social justice advocate to her work with HoSQ.
-For the past six years, Kahn has been teaching men inside San Quentin to attain their high school diplomas.
-She presently co-directs the prison’s Academic Peer Education Project (APEP) providing teacher training for incarcerated men to educate and mentor their peers.
-In 2017 she successfully helped drive the Rehabilitative Achievement Credit approval process in the state of California enabling participants of programs like APEP to earn time off their parole date.
-Diane holds an MA from the University of San Francisco’s School of Education (SOE), where she served as Women in Leadership and Philanthropy board member and SOE Dean’s Circle member.
-Diane currently serves as a volunteer board member for MarinHealth and the Parent Teacher Student Association (PTSA) of Tamalpais Union High School District.
+Diane Kahn brings over two decades of leadership and experience as both a teacher and social justice advocate to her work with Humans of San Quentin.
+For the past seven years, she has dedicated herself to helping incarcerated men at San Quentin earn their high school diplomas.
+As co-director of the prison’s Academic Peer Education Project (APEP), Diane provides teacher training for incarcerated men, empowering them to educate and mentor their peers.
+In 2017, she played a pivotal role in the approval of the Rehabilitative Achievement Credit in California, enabling participants in programs like APEP to earn time off their parole dates.

 Inside Team